 Citing an unnamed ‘source inside Sprint’, the folks over at AndroidPolice have claimed the retailer will stop promoting the handset through its retail channels.

-Although it is believed the network is still sitting on a small amount of Nexus 5 stock, once sold out the handset stores will not be replenished.
+Although it is believed the network is still sitting on a small amount of Nexus 5 stock,

 At present, the Nexus 5 is still available through Google’s own online channels.
 There are however a few configurations – 16GB white and 32GB black – which are listed as ‘out of stock’.